NASM CNC Study Guide

 Protein

-This is obviously going to be used for the gain of muscle weight and recovering from workout due to the many times we have talked about protein and its use in the body.
-Supplementing with protein powder is often done so that athletes can make sure they reach their recommendations and they optimize their muscle growth and even loss of fat.
+This is obviously going to be used for gaining muscle weight and recovering from a workout due to the many times we have talked about protein and its use in the body.
+Supplementing with protein powder is often done so that athletes can ensure they reach their recommendations and optimize their muscle growth and even fat loss.

 Whey